Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 ## Step 2 - Adding assertion statements

 - Add assertion statements to the functions `initialize_domain` and `initialize_physical_parameters` which check whether all input parameter variables have type `float`.
+- Rerun the code after inserting all the assertion statements?
+Does the code break?
+Which parameters are problematic?
+- The default values of some of the input parameters like `T_hot` and `T_cold` are in fact integers and need to be changed.
+Change these values to floats and rerun the code to make sure that all assertions are returning true.

 ## Step 3 - Writing unit tests